Notify me

 Our watches fit with the concepts used by some of the best of those great limited edition watches mentioned above.
 For example, like a few of those watches above, we offer both ground-breaking aesthetics and a revolutionary time-display.

 Our watches are undeniably unique.
-An unrestricted edition would not fit with their nature as unique creative items.
-They are obviously not mass-produced, so the concepts of mass-production such as the mechanical design being the major aesthetic influence, or being released in unlimited numbers, don’t fit with their intrinsic nature.
+An unrestricted edition would not fit with their nature as such unusually unique creative items.
+They are obviously not mass-produced, so the concepts of mass-production such as the engineering being the major aesthetic influence, or being released in unlimited numbers, don’t fit with their intrinsic nature.

 Our watches are definitely not minor variations on the same watch.
-We’re not doing something like changing the dial color of an otherwise identical watch with most of its influences coming from the mechanical design of other watches.
-Each of our watches is an entirely new creation, rather than an evolution from another of our models.
-Each of our editions applies to the whole shape of the watch in a single size, whatever material it is made in . . . each of our watches is a bespoke order in the materials chosen by the individual buyer.
+We’re not doing something like changing the dial colour of an otherwise identical watch with most of its influences coming from the engineering design of other watches.
+Each of our watches (at the time of writing) is an entirely new creation, rather than an evolution from another of our models.

 Art evolves and changes through time.
 Each artwork is about the time it is created (even if it has influences from past or future).
 Even if that act of creation is then released as a series (as fine art prints are), the moment of creation is what matters, and is very different from the concept of a designing an item mass-produced endlessly on a production line.